• Skip to primary navigation

-Research has shown that 22-44% of pets are substantially heavier than their ideal body weight.
+Research shows that 22-44% of pets are substantially heavier than their ideal body weight.
 Being overweight is the most prevalent nutrition concern for dogs and cats.

 Being just a few pounds overweight can significantly decrease the lifespan and quality of life for your dog.
 So it’s critical to maintain a healthy dog weight.